Who manages the reserves?

-The Government plays no role in decisions on individual investments that are made by GIC, MAS and Temasek.
+The Government does not direct nor influence individual investment decisions made by GIC, MAS and Temasek.
 At GIC and MAS, whose boards include Ministers, investment decisions are entirely the responsibility of their respective management teams.
 In the case of Temasek, where the Government has no representation on the Board, investment decisions are fully independent of any Government involvement or influence.

 Instead, the Government’s roles are as follows:

-- Fourth, based on the overall risk profile of the Government’s portfolio, it decides how government capital should be allocated among the three entities.
-This takes into account the different investment orientations of MAS, GIC
+Fourth, based on the overall risk profile of the Government’s portfolio, it decides how government capital should be allocated among the three entities.
+This takes into account the different investment orientations of MAS, GIC and Temasek, each with their own investment risk profile and mandate.

 Monetary Authority of Singapore